How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics New Account Prompting the User to Set Up Data Collection by Choosing a Platform

 Google will give you a form to set up your data stream.
-You just need to put in the URL of your website and add the Stream name (it usually makes sense to simply use your website name here).
+You just need to put in your website’s URL and add the Stream name (it usually makes sense to use your website name here).

 I recommend that you leave enhanced measurement turned on.